wp-plugins/slideshow-jquery-image-gallery/readme.txt

  - Create as many slideshows with as many slides as you like
  - Image slides
  - Text slides
- - Video slides
+ - YouTube Video slides
- - Completely responsive
+ - Responsive
  - Place it anywhere on your website
  - Run multiple slideshows on the same page
  - Change animations and handling